ASWAN TO LUXOR

 Explore Luxor Temple, linked to Karnak by the ancient Avenue of the Sphinxes.
 Built by Amenhotep III and Ramesses II, this temple beautifully reflects the harmony of religion and royalty in ancient Egypt.Return to Dehabeya

-After your visits, return to your dahabiya as the Nile settles into its evening rhythm.
+After your visits, return to your dahabeya as the Nile settles into its evening rhythm.
 The river slows, light softens, and the boat becomes a quiet refuge at the water’s edge.
-Time to unwind on deck, enjoy dinner on board, and let the day’s impressions drift past with the current, preparing gently for the discoveries that await on the West Bank.Meals: Breakfast
+Time to unwind on deck, enjoy dinner on board, and let the day’s impressions drift past with the current, preparing gently for the discoveries that await on the West Bank.Meals: Breakfast, Lunch, Dinner

 • Karnak Temple